Alitalia: ITA Airways

 On 8 January 2021, the European Commission sent a letter to the Italian Permanent Representative to the European Union to launch an “open, transparent, non-discriminatory and unconditional tender” to shed Alitalia assets.
-The letter consists of 62 requests for clarification, rejecting the idea that the old carrier could sell its belongings to the new company in private negotiation.
-In the letter, it is stated that the Alitalia brand should not be retained by ITA, since it is an emblematic indicator of continuity (but finally ITA Airways bought on 14 October 2021 the Alitalia brand for 90 million euros).
-The European Commission suggests that the combined aviation, ground handling, and maintenance businesses should be sold separately to a third party.
-It also suggests that the slots must be sold, and the MilleMiglia program in its entirety cannot be transferred to the new corporate entity.
+The letter consisted of 62 requests for clarification, rejecting the idea that the old carrier could sell its belongings to the new company in private negotiation.
+In the letter, it was stated that the Alitalia brand should not be retained by ITA, since it is an emblematic indicator of continuity (but finally ITA Airways bought the Alitalia brand for 90 million euros, on October 14, 2021).
+The European Commission suggested that the combined aviation, ground handling, and maintenance businesses should be sold separately to a third party.
+It also suggested that the slots must be sold, and the MilleMiglia program in its entirety could be transferred to the new corporate entity.

 The new airline commenced operations on 15 October 2021.